QuickBooks Blog

 25. Verizon Small Business Grant

 Empower your small business with a comprehensive suite of free online resources.
-By actively participating in at least two of Verizon’s Digital Ready program offerings, you'll unlock the opportunity to compete for a life-changing $10,000 grant to fuel your business growth.
+By actively participating in at least two of Verizon’s Digital Ready program offerings, you'll unlock the opportunity to compete for your share of over $1 million in small business grants to fuel your business growth.

 26. Amazon Small Business Grant